 So, if you subscribe to the new orthodoxy of present tense narrative (as opposed to making a decision that for this part of this story, it's the best strategy) then you're missing out on one of prose narrative's most valuable - and unique - strengths: the fact that the narrator is an entity independent of the physical action in time and space.
 Narrative time is independent of real time, and textual time is separate again.
 But present tense narratives can't exploit that nearly as fluently.
 For example, there's a horrible lurch, in so many present-tense narratives I've read, as the writer has to pause the moment-by-moment engine of the present moment, and lob in a lump of backstory or explanation.
 (And if you've been force-fed the lunatic idea that sentences involving "was" should be cut, then replacing "was" with "am" and "is" and "are" won't make the slightest difference.
 See this post for why not.)

 Present tense with an internal, character-narrator is much more problematic, as Jauss explores.
-A trick which is supposed to be "more immediate" in conveying the character's experience as an actor in the story involves the same character, in their role as narrator, standing outside the "now" experience of the action.
+It's supposed to be "more immediate" in conveying the character's experience as an actor in the story, but the same character, in their role as narrator, is actually standing outside the "now" experience of the action.
 And it does so just when we need a sense that their whole consciousness is taken up with experience of the moment.
 The character-narrator can't easily be both be in the action, and be outside it enough to narrate.
 Not only is the present moment limited, but it's also in some important way divided.
 If the character is our representative in the story, then our experience can't be of real immersion.

 So, even when present tense works, in a story you enjoy, what such a setup can't easily do is express the layeredness of human experience: the fact that these events are built on the past, and will be built on by the future.
-That's is particularly ironic in novels like Pure, since the plot concerns the clearing of a cemetery, but there's an even bigger irony: the storytelling effect of the characters having no sense of the future depends entirely on the reader having lots of sense of it.
+That's particularly ironic in novels like Pure, since the plot concerns the clearing of a cemetery, but there's an even bigger irony: the storytelling effect of the characters having no sense of the future depends entirely on the reader having lots of sense of it: but that can't be built into the narrative.
 If one of the things which we acquire as we get older is the maturity to be alive to the context of our experience - to its place in the larger narrative of our lives time and space - as well as the immediacy of it, then only a past tense narrative truly embodies and integrates context as well as moment.

 Past tense - the advantages